ravindrasinghh/docker-cncf-meetup/README.md

 # docker-cncf-meetup
 Repoitory contains the code of demo reference

-# Commands to build the docker iamge
-Pipeline to create DB and USERS in Atlas Mongo

 - Commands to build the code and run in the local machine
 ``` sh
 docker build -t web:latest .